-One of the most interesting gastronomical finds is the prevalence of Spam—Hawai‘i residents consume the most of this canned meat per capita in the United States.
-In fact, there’s a whole festival, The SPAM JAM, based on everything Spam.
+Foodies in the know oftentimes skip the lu‘au buffet tables in favor of the culturally diverse feast the islands have to offer, from fresh sushi and sashimi to tasty malasadas and cream puffs.
+One of the most interesting gastronomical finds is the prevalence of SPAM—Hawai‘i residents consume the most of this canned meat per capita in the United States.
+In fact, there’s a whole festival, SPAM JAM, based on everything Spam.

 Sweet and airy, MALASADAS were introduced to Hawai‘i by the Portuguese in the late 1800s and today remain a treat beloved by all.
-These pastries resemble a hole-less donut and are typically coated in sugar.
+These pastries resemble a hole-less doughnut and are typically coated in sugar.
 Some are even filled with cream or other tasty fillings.
 One of the best places on O‘ahu to pick up a dozen is LEONARD’S BAKERY (933 Kapahulu Ave.).
-Or swing by LILIHA BAKERY (515 N. Kuakini
+Or swing by LILIHA BAKERY (515

 In our travel guides, find 101 things to do and an insider's look at travel ideas and bargains in your favorite Hawaii vacation spots.
 Get it now.

 And that POI thing that people tend to cringe at?
 It is a Hawaiian staple—taro root pounded to a pulp.
-Give it a few shots as a substitute for rice and you may never turn back.
+Substitute it for rice, and you may never turn back.
 There’s even a local children’s book, Little

 Malia’s Big Poi Idea by Jocelyn Calma, in which a little girl decides all she wants to eat for breakfast, lunch and dinner is poi.